-Debt & Outstanding Debt & Net Debt / Net cash: Are non-IFRS measures which do not have a standardised meaning prescribed by IFRS.
-These non-IRFS finance measures are provided because management uses the information to a) analyse financial strength and b) manage the capital structure of the Company.
-These measures are used to ensure capital is managed effectively in order to support the Company's ongoing operations and needs.
+Debt & Outstanding debt & Net debt / Net cash: Are non-IFRS financial measures which do not have a standardised meaning prescribed by IFRS.
+These non-IRFS financial measures are provided because management uses the information to a) analyse financial strength and b) manage the capital structure of the Company.
+These non-IFRS measures are used to ensure capital is managed effectively in order to support the Company's ongoing operations and needs.